Wise vs International Bank Transfer: What’s the Difference?

 How does Wise work?

-Wise is a financial technology company, not a bank.
-It was created to offer customers faster, cheaper and more efficient ways of moving money compared to old-school banks.
+Wise is not a bank.
+It’s a specialist digital provider which was created to offer customers faster, cheaper and more efficient ways of moving money compared to banks.

-Open your Wise account online or in the Wise app for free, and send payments to 80+ countries.
-You’ll also be able to get a Wise multi-currency account to hold 50+ currencies, get paid for free from overseas, and avoid foreign transaction fees when you shop with an international debit card.
+Open your Wise account online or in the Wise app for free, and send payments to 140+ countries.
+You’ll also be able to get a Wise multi-currency account to hold 40+ currencies, get paid like a local from overseas, and avoid foreign transaction fees when you shop with an international debit card.

 Wise vs traditional banks: comparing the features